mttschltz/kittythinks/content/ion-by-euripides.md

 Ion is now as shocked as Creusa - they are long lost mother and son!

 > _"Can a moment change despair to ecstasy?" \[...]
-After today, nothing can ever again seem strange or unexpected."_
+"After today, nothing can ever again seem strange or unexpected."_

 Ion still has a problem: is he low-born or Xuthus' son?
 Neither, Creusa admits, he is the product of Apollo's lust.